tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     Testing the extract_org_name() function...

-Now we can reload the module in the interactive prompt we were working in earlier to make sure that the tests do no longer get executed.
+Now we can reload the module in the interactive prompt we were working in earlier to make sure that the tests no longer get executed.

 .. code-block:: python